Easy Campfire Prosciutto-Wrapped Asparagus for Camping Trips

 More Campfire Recipes

-- Campfire Bacon Wrapped Water Chestnuts (Also works with bite-sized hotdog slices, pineapple chunks, and tater tots!
+- Campfire Bacon Wrapped Water Chestnuts: (Also works with bite-sized hotdog slices, pineapple chunks, and tater tots!

 Did you try this recipe?
 Did the prosciutto-wrapped asparagus get gobbled up fast?
 Be sure to let us know what you think in the comments section, and don’t forget to rate this recipe!